 The question we get the most is what latency can I expect with Elk LIVE.

 Before trying to answer it's important to point out that we are now only referring to latency on the incoming sounds from your bandmates.
 Elk LIVE adds no latency to the sound you produce.

-The reason why this is important is that your ears are much better at compensation for latency on sounds your not producing yourself.
+This is important because your ears are much better at compensation for latency on sounds you're not producing yourself.

 A good reference point is that it takes sound 3m to travel 1 meter in air.
 That means standing 3 meters from each other in the same room gives you 9 ms of latency.

 The latency you will experience with Elk LIVE is a question that is impossible to give more than an estimation on, as it depends on distance and your specific internet connection.